nanolith/minweb/README.md

 resolve the key-value pair matching, a section directive is used to match outputs from an external program to text substitutions within this section directive.
-The section directive is defined using a section macro, which takes the form of a `<<SECTION:name>>=` .. `@` block structure.
+The section directive is defined using a section macro, which takes the form of a `<<SECTION:name>>=` .. `>>@<<` block structure.
 Unlike normal macros, these are woven back into the original document as a direct splice of whatever results from the text substitution, instead of as syntax highlighted source code.
 This is useful for writing the inputs for unit tests as tables within the documentation, so that the results of these tests can be woven back into the documentation as a tabular view.

-A special form of the text substitution directive, `%[name=value]` can be used to define a key-value pair that can be extracted via minextract.
+A special form of the text substitution directive, `%[name=value]%` can be used to define a key-value pair that can be extracted via minextract.
 The minextract program searches for auto sections of a given name, and extracts all of the key-value pairs defined in that auto section.